 The Bible’s Answer

-The Bible’s answer to this question is no; homosexual marriage, the act of a pastor or celebrant marrying a homosexual couple in a church, or in any other type of setting, is not biblical.
+The Bible’s answer to this question is no; homosexual marriage, the act of a pastor or celebrant marrying a homosexual couple in a church, or in any other type of setting, is not biblical (Matthew 19:4–6; Romans 1:26–27).
 Unfortunately in Christianity, some churches have fallen away from biblical truth by actually accepting, promoting, and allowing homosexual marriages to be done in their churches.
 This, of course, entails encouraging their lifestyle choice of homosexuality, too, which is a sin according to the Bible.

-Like with the issue of women’s ordination, this happens as a result of Christians not having received proper training in rightly handling the Word of Truth (2 Timothy 2:15), and who sadly succumb to the pressures of the secular society around them.
+Like with the issue of women’s ordination, this happens as a result of Christians failing to rightly handle the Word of Truth (2 Timothy 2:15), and who sadly succumb to the pressures of the secular society around them.
 This is dangerous, because if we allow our culture to interpret the Bible, then our beliefs will constantly change “to fit with the times”, and Christianity will be controlled by secularism.
 Instead, we should allow the Bible to interpret our culture, so that Christianity is not controlled by secularism, and so that we can have a biblical outlook on certain issues instead of a worldly one.